shukebeta/koa2-file-server/README.md

 - Single file upload URI is **/api/upload**
 - Multiple file upload URI is **/api/uploadMulti**

-Here's a code snippet to describe how to upload file to this server.
+Here's a code snippet to describe how to upload file to this server by node

         let $fileMulti = document.querySelector('input[multiple="multiple"]');
         let $file = document.querySelector('#file');